From Dark Corner to DOT-COM:

 the dogs, cats, chickens, and cows that Marble Township's polls were now

 closed.
-Almost every eligible voter in the township had voted and some of them
+Almost every eligible voter in the township had voted and some of them were

-day to visit an ill relative who needs help with assisted-living arrangements.
+an ill relative who needs help with assisted-living arrangements.

 The Internet industry will lobby for it.
 The media will